-The Executive Leadership Program offers outstanding midcareer JCC and Federation professionals an opportunity to sharpen their guiding visions of Jewish communal life and develop their leadership and management skills.
+The Mandel Executive Leadership Program offers outstanding midcareer JCC and Federation professionals an opportunity to sharpen their guiding visions of Jewish communal life and develop their leadership and management skills.
 The program includes cohort learning in seminars (three in Boston, one in Israel) and individual learning with a mentor.
 Cohort learning explores the major challenges facing Jewish organizations and communities—increasing communal diversity, changing patterns of association, growing political polarization and the need to clarify the purposes of contemporary Jewish life.
-With attention to practice, Fellows examine such challenges through three curricular lenses:
+With attention to practice, fellows examine such challenges through three curricular lenses:

-Between seminars, Fellows continue their learning in small groups by video conference.
-Throughout the program, Fellows also work with mentors on activities designed to complement cohort learning and advance individual learning goals.
+Between seminars, fellows continue their learning in small groups by video conference.
+Throughout the program, fellows also work with mentors on activities designed to complement cohort learning and advance individual learning goals.
 Program mentors are current and former executives of nonprofit organizations.

 “It’s been inspiring for me to know that I’m not alone with my passion and commitment for working within and furthering Jewish life.
 We’re an accomplished group and it brings out the best in us.
 Being part of the fellowship is personally a source of pride and I also feel pride from my organization.”Fellow, Inaugural Cohort